Murder of Sierah Joughin: Verdict and sentencing

 Prior to sentencing, Worley made a 45-minute statement described by The Blade as "rambling and disjointed", in which he stated he believed someone else kidnapped and murdered Joughin, leaving evidence to frame him.
 Members of the gallery became upset during the statement and left the courtroom after he described Joughin as a "beautiful girl".

 The jury recommended capital punishment, which Judge Robinson upheld on April 16, 2018, stating, "If I thought there was a snowball's chance in hell that you were innocent, you'd be looking at [a] life [sentence]".
 Additionally, Worley was sentenced to 11 years imprisonment for kidnapping, eight years for felonious assault, 11 months for possessing criminal tools, and 36 months each for tampering with evidence and having weapons under disability.

-Since April 19, 2018, Worley has been held on death row at the Chillicothe Correctional Institution as inmate #A743593.
+Since April 19, 2018, Worley has been held on death row at the Ross Correctional Institution as inmate #A743593.
 His execution date, originally set for June 3, 2019, was delayed in June 2018, and again in August 2018 due to appeals.
 In July 2020, Worley's attorneys filed a motion with the Ohio Supreme Court to overturn his original conviction and grant him a new trial, citing the government's alleged failure to prove several aspects of the charges, Worley's mental illnesses, incompetent counsel, and several alleged violations of jury and evidentiary rules.
 They argued that the jury in the 2016 trial was "tainted" due to the close-knit nature of the community — that potential jurors were familiar with Worley, the Joughin family, or the case itself — which made a fair trial impossible.
-The appeal was denied by the court, and an execution date of May 20, 2025 was set for Worley.
+The appeal was denied by the court, and an execution date of May 20, 2025, was set for Worley.

+The day Worley was supposed to be executed, however, his execution was stayed amid pending motions filed by the defense.
+The case is currently under review and, to date, no new date of execution has been scheduled.

 Aftermath

-The funeral for Joughin was held on July 28, 2016 at Christ the Word church in Sylvania, Ohio, and her remains were interred in Amboy Township Cemetery, near Metamora, Ohio.
+The funeral for Joughin was held on July 28, 2016, at Christ the Word Church in Sylvania, Ohio, and her remains were interred in Amboy Township Cemetery, near Metamora, Ohio.